-Calcium Oxalate Urolithiasis is a common condition in cats in which small stones made of calcium oxalate form in their urinary tract.
-It can occur as a result of chronic renal insufficiency or metabolic acidosis, and if left untreated can lead to obstruction and infection of their urinary tract.
+Feline Calcium Oxalate Urolithiasis is a common condition where small stones made of calcium oxalate form in their urinary tract.
+It can occur as a result of chronic renal insufficiency or metabolic acidosis, and if left untreated can lead to obstruction and infection in their urinary tract.

 Symptoms of Feline Calcium Oxalate Urolithiasis